 At this very minute, a city accustomed to Viking invaders, riverside castles and a rugby team of red-shirted Goliaths, is bracing itself.
 But for what?

 Limerick's reign as Ireland's first City of Culture will last for all of 2014.
 To say people are excited would be an understatement.

-Expect this medieval city to be even more arty, sporty and entertaining than ever.
+Expect this medieval city is set to be even more arty, sporty and entertaining than it already is.